kenatiod/MUT/Understanding Machine Understanding.md

 CASPAR lifted up higher in its projection platform and announced, "Well, I for one am excited to be part of this journey with both of you.
 The future of AI is bright, and I'm honored to play a role in helping to steer it in a direction that uplifts and empowers humanity."

-Anh looked a bit up smiling back at CASPAR and said, "Yes CASPAR, you are indeed 'one' and the history of AI is really the history of our own intellectual evolution - and more is yet to come."
+Anh looked up and smiled back at CASPAR and said, "Yes CASPAR, you are indeed 'one' and the history of AI is really the history of our own intellectual evolution - and more is yet to come."

 ![ Insert Fig. 1.4.2 -- portrait of Anh talking to CASPAR](https://github.com/kenatiod/MUT/blob/main/Fig-1-4-2.png)